 For calculating the actuarial liability and the retirement contribution rates, the Gender-distinct 2019 Municipal Retirees of Texas mortality tables.
-The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements.
+Male rates are multiplied by 103% and female rates are multiplied by 105%.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence) to account for future mortality improvements.
 Based on the size of the city, rates are multiplied by an additional factor of 100.0%.